MicrosoftDocs/azure-devops-docs/docs/boards/plans/review-team-plans.md

 - Use the name and description field to clearly identify your plan within the project
 - You can choose one or more teams from any project defined in the organization or collection
 - You can choose one or more [active backlogs for a team](../../organizations/settings/select-backlog-navigation-levels.md)
-- The order in which you enter the teams and team backlogs defines the order in which they'll appear in the plan
+- You can reorder the team backlogs by dragging and dropping them into the sequence you want
 -  To limit the number or types of work items, specify the field criteria.

 <a id="card-settings">  </a>